raresmac/raresmac/README.md

 - 👋 Hi, I’m @raresmac
-- I mostly recreate classic games or fork various interesting projects
+- I mostly recreate classic games or upload university homework

 <!---
 raresmac/raresmac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.